 - Carried out annual tree planting activity in conjunction with World Wetlands Day 2018 Forest Compartment 99 and 100 of Raja Musa Forest Reserve.
 214 participants comprising various agencies, state government departments, corporate bodies, educational institutions and local communities joined the event.

-- Organising online learning activities for schools to replace the training camps and talks at schools under the Peatland Forest Ranger (PFR) Programme which runs from December 2020 until March 2021.
+- In line with new normal of COVID-19, online learning activities was organised for schools to replace the training camps and talks at schools under the Peatland Forest Ranger (PFR) Programme which runs from December 2020 until March 2021.
 More info click HERE

 Activity 4: Promote the importance of community based peatlands water management and rehabilitation, especially North-eastern and South-eastern part of NSPSF (Bukit Belata (Extension) & Sungai Karang Forest Reserves to the general public.